How To Create A CDA: Real Estate Tips You Need To Know

 Commission is one of the main motivations behind real estate agents’ and brokers’ productivity.
 The commission earned on each closed real estate transaction is the driving force behind sustained growth.

-In order to receive your commission, you must complete a commission disbursement authorization (CDA) form.
+In order for your real estate agents to receive the right commission, you must complete a commission disbursement authorization (CDA) form.

-In this article, we’ll explain how to fill out a commission disbursement authorization form step-by-step and how you can simplify this process for your agents.
+In this article, we’ll explain step-by-step how to fill out a commission disbursement authorization form and how you can simplify this process for your brokerage.

 What is a Commission Disbursement Authorization?